 Where, TS is the individual target strength, FL the fork length of the fish and $b{20}$ is a constant parameter known as the reduced target strength (Simmonds and MacLennan, 2005).
-The $b{20}$ value was -65.75 dB.
-Finally, an abundance index is calculated for each school, multiplying the density times the school volume.
+The $b{20}$ value was calculated based on TS analyses of recordings from the 2016 survey, its value is -63.88 dB.
+Finally, an abundance estimate is calculated for each school, multiplying the density times the school volume.